San Bernardino Burglary Attorney

-Providing the Experienced and Skilled Legal Representation You Need
+Providing the Skilled Legal Representation for Burglary Charges You Need

 Burglary is one of the most common crimes in the state of California and, depending on the circumstances of the crime, the penalties one might face will vary greatly.
 If you are facing burglary charges, no matter how minor they might seem, it is wise to hire a burglary defense lawyer who is experienced in handling such cases as soon as possible to protect your rights and your freedom.
 At the Law Office of Dennis Kuntz, our San Bernardino burglary attorney is dedicated to representing the interests of his clients to ensure they receive the best possible outcome for their case.

-For the aggressive and passionate legal representation you deserve, contact our office today at (909) 200-4045 to schedule a free consultation!
+For the aggressive legal representation you deserve, contact our office today at (909) 200-4045.
+We offer free consultations!

-- First-degree burglary: First-degree burglary is a felony that is punishable by up to 6 years in county jail, and/or a $1,000 fine, probation, and restitution to the victims.
+- First-degree burglary California: First-degree burglary is a felony that is punishable by up to 6 years in county jail, and/or a $1,000 fine, probation, and restitution to the victims.

 - Burglary with explosives: When a burglary involves explosives, it is treated as a felony, punishable by up to 7 years in state prison, a fine, probation or parole, and restitution to the victims.

-If you are facing burglary charges, there are a range of possible defenses that might be applied to your situation, depending on the details of your case.
-Some of the defenses a lawyer might consider for your case include:
+If you are facing burglary charges, there is a range of possible defenses that might be applied to your situation, depending on the details of your case.
+Some of the defenses a San Bernardino burglary defense lawyer might consider for your case include:

 - Permission to enter